crespomj/simplemdx/README.rst

 Streams
 -------

-Every stream has its own metadata, such as frequency, start time and number of frames
+Every stream has its own metadata(such as frequency, start time and number of frames

 .. code:: python